Polo (novel): Reception

 The novel went to number 1 in the UK hardback bestseller list, on its first entry.
 It was also number 1 in the paperback bestseller list in May 1992.
 The film rights to the book were sold before it was published in paperback.
 They were purchased by Anglia TV.

 After publication, according to The Scotsman, some readers complained that, in comparison to Riders, Polo did not have enough sex and the characters "spent too much time in the horse box".
 This was repeated in a 2012 review in The Guardian.
 The Scunthorpe Star described it as a "frothy brew of sex, class and jodhpurs".
 Jennifer Bullen has also suggested that Polo was the first place where the term "wag" was published.
 In 1997 the Dundee Evening News described how Cooper's novel "brought the posh sport to the attention of millions".
 Writing in the Evening Standard, Kate Saunders described the novel as "all right, it won't make the Booker shortlist.
 But within its genre it is a work of towering genius".

+Legacy

 According to the Aberdeen Evening Post, one result of the success of the novel for the sport was an increase in people attending polo matches.
+There is also a cliché about young women at some British boarding schools sharing copies of the novel to learn about sex.

 Former British prime minister Rishi Sunak claimed in May 2023 that Polo, along with other Cooper novels, were his favourite books.
-There is also a cliché about young women at some British boarding schools sharing copies of the novel to learn about sex.

 Adaptations

 The book was due to be adapted as a TV mini series by Anglia in 1993.

-The audiobook was narrated by Sherry Baines, released in 2018.
+The audiobook was narrated by Sherry Baines and released in 2018.
 In 2025, Georgia Tennant recorded a second version.

+Analysis

+Polo has been the subject of a study by academic Gail Cunningham on how horses are used as a driving force in Cooper's work.
+Cunningham drew parallels between Perdita Macleod's storyline and her final denouement, which could have "come straight from the pages of a twelve-year-old’s pony romance".